Quantum Ensemble for Classification: Background

 \subsection{Contribution}

 The purpose of this work is to provide a general framework to tackle classification problems through quantum ensembles.
-In particular, we describe in details the implementation of a quantum ensemble using bagging and discuss the possibility to employ the same algorithm for randomisation and boosting.
+In particular, we extend and complete the formulation for quantum ensemble based on bagging strategy \cite{macaluso2020quantum}, describe in detail the implementation of a quantum ensemble, and discuss the possibility of employing the same algorithm for randomisation and boosting.

-The high-level idea is to design a quantum framework that propagates an input state to multiple quantum trajectories in superposition, in such a way that a sum of individual results from each trajectory is obtained.
+The high-level idea is to design a quantum algorithm that propagates an input state to multiple quantum trajectories in superposition in such a way that a sum of individual results from each trajectory is obtained.
 From a technical point of view, the algorithm is able to generate different transformations of the training set in superposition, each entangled with a quantum state of a control register.
 Thus, a quantum classifier $F$ is applied to obtain a large number of classifications in superposition.
 By averaging those predictions, the ensemble prediction can be accessed by measuring a single register.

 As a consequence of this convenient architecture, our method implies three main computational advantages.
-First, it scales exponentially faster than classical methods with respect to the ensemble size (i.e., number of simple base models), since it requires only $d$ steps to generate $2^d$ different transformations of the same training set in superposition.
+First, the ensemble size (i.e., number of simple base models) scales exponentially compared to classical methods while increasing the depth of the correspondent quantum circuit linearly, since the proposed quantum ensemble requires only $d$ steps to generate $2^d$ different transformations of the same training set in superposition.
 Second, having entangled states entails an additive impact of the single weak classifiers, as opposed to the usual multiplicative burden of classical implementations.
-This means that the time cost of implementing the ensemble is not dominated by the cost of the single classifier, but rather by the data encoding strategy.
-Third, the number of state preparation routines is equivalent to implement just the single classifier since the classification routine is assumed to work via interference, and its use is propagated to all the quantum trajectories in superposition with just one execution.
-In addition, the algorithm also allows obtaining the ensemble prediction by measuring a single register and it makes the evaluation of large ensembles feasible with relatively small circuits.
+This means that the time cost of implementing the ensemble is not dominated by the cost of the single classifier but rather by the data encoding strategy.
+Third, the number of state preparation routines is equivalent to implementing just the single classifier since the classification routine is assumed to work via interference, and its use is propagated to all the quantum trajectories in superposition with just one execution.
+In addition, the algorithm also allows obtaining the ensemble prediction by measuring a single register, and it makes the evaluation of large ensembles feasible with relatively small circuits.